conapps/devnet/guias/05a-DNAC.md

 ## Prepare to reuse the generation of service tokens (script DNAC.py)

-Now we are going to make a python module called `DNAC.py` with a function in it called `get_token(username, password)` that returns the service token as a string.
+Now we are going to make a **python module** called `DNAC.py` with a function in it called `get_token(username, password)` that returns the service token as a string.
 Complete the script `DNAC.py` and obtain a re-usable function.

-## Using the service token (Script 14c)
+## Using the service token (Script 16)

 Almost every API call you send to Cisco DNAC REST must provide a service token; it doesn't matter whether the request is a POST, GET, PUT or DELETE.
 To provide the service token with your call, use an X-Auth-Token header.
 The header is a name-value pair that includes the value of your service token:

 `{"X-Auth-Token": "service_token_value" }`

 Replace service_token_value with the value of your service token.
 You don't have to get a new service token every time you make a request.
 However, the service token value must be valid and unexpired.
 In this lab, for simplicity, you start by getting a new service token each time you make a call to the API.
-Later, you'll see how to get and reuse a service token.

 The following GET /host request shows how to use a service token.
 This request returns a list of DNAC hosts.
 The content of the list it returns is governed by the role of the caller.
-If the caller has an admin role, the response contains a list of all users.
-If the caller has an observer role, the response contains only the caller's user information.
+If the caller has an admin role, the response contains a list of all hosts.
+If the caller has an observer role, the response contains only the caller's host information.

 The GET /host request does not require any arguments.
 Add an X-Auth-Token header to your GET /host request.
 The value of X-Auth-Token is the service token that your previous call to POST /token returned.

-### Script 14c.
+### Script 16.

 Start from the file `14c-DNAC-get-hosts.py` and modify it so it returns a list of hosts from DNAC.